shidel/FDI/README.md

                     if the user does not quit.
 The best example of this is STAGE400.BAT can return to itself in two separate places.

-        FDISCAN.BAT Used internally to scan for drives that may contain paths that may contain FDINS???.BAT files.

         FDIFAIL.BAT Call FDIFAIL "message about failure" to inform the user that the installation has failed.
 It offers to reboot or exit to DOS.
 Afterwards, if exit to DOS was selected,